 - And more

-For all of these reasons, I would say that we DO need lesson plans in the classroom.
+For all of these reasons, I would say that we DO need autism lesson plans activities in the classroom.
 And they probably will be more detailed than those in a general education classroom because you need more information.
 But, you can create lesson plans that are manageable.
 And yes you can still communicate the information that the staff need to know.
 Here are some tips for doing that along with my system for doing it.

 Create an Autism Lesson Plan Activities Template

 You may work in a school in which the principal requires lesson plans to be turned in.
 If so, determine if the format will work for your classroom.
 If not, ask the principal if you can use a different format and show her what you would like to use.
 It’s OK to advocate for your classroom so you aren’t doing double work.
 Your needs in a special education classroom (or even as support staff for students in the general education classroom) are different.

 If you don’t have a required template, create one.
 I’m including a couple examples here so you can download them and modify them as you want.
 There are 2 primary things I like about them.